App breakdown / Case Study

 What I think led to the success of Instagram was that it fulfilled the Mc Clelland trio of needs.

 Need for power

-Instagram changed the concept of friends to followers, now someone could follow you and you could follow or not him/her back.
+Instagram changed the concept of friends to followers, now someone could follow you and you could follow him/her back or not.
 What this led to was the birth of influencers.